Skip to main content

 As an existing client, how do I schedule/cancel an appt?

-- You will get an instant sign in link that is sent immediately to that email address.
+• You will get an instant sign in link sent immediately to that email address.

-- Select “video office” or “Sugarhouse” for in person.
+• Select “Video office” or “Sugarhouse” for an in-person visit.

 What are your privacy practices?

 We respect and prioritize the privacy and confidentiality of all of our clients as an essential part of our working relationship.
 We have secure systems in place to comply with HIPAA.
-Click here for a notice of our privacy practices.
+Click here for: Notice of Privacy Practices

 What is a Good Faith Estimate of Services?
 What are my patient rights for disputing a bill?